9 Tools to Monitor Linux Disk Partitions and Usage in Linux

 fdisk – List Linux Disk Partition Table

-For more usage and examples about fdisk command read 10 ‘fdisk’ Command Examples to Manage Partitions
+For more usage and examples of the ‘fdisk‘ command, please read ‘10 ‘fdisk’ Command Examples to Manage Partitions‘.

 2. sfdisk (scriptable fdisk) Command

-sfdisk works more like fdisk, it prints or manipulates a storage disk partition table.
-However, sfdisk offers extra features not available in fdisk.
-You can use it just as fdisk, it also supports GPT, MBR, Sun and SGI partition tables.
+sfdisk works similarly to fdisk as it can print or manipulate a storage disk partition table.
+However, sfdisk offers additional features that are not available in fdisk.
+You can use it just like fdisk, and it also supports GPT, MBR, Sun, and SGI partition tables.

 One difference between the two is that sfdisk does not create the standard system partitions for SGI and SUN disk labels like fdisk does.